Sayasl/BI-Projects/README.md

 # BI-Projects
-These projects were completed by Sayed while doing Advance level Professional Business Intelligence course offered by Couresera using SQL, Excel, PowerPoint, PDF, MS Word and most importanly by Tableau.
+This project was completed by Sayed while doing Advance level Professional Business Intelligence course offered by Couresera using SQL, Excel, PowerPoint, PDF, MS Word and most importanly by Tableau.
+Link of the course: https://www.coursera.org/professional-certificates/google-business-intelligence